- Non-fungible tokens (NFTs) are a type of digital currency that is unique and non-replicable

 Blockchain has the potential to revolutionize every aspect of the real estate industry.
 It is, frankly, a disruptive innovation that will change the roles of players in the sector.

 However, every other technological advancement initially seemed far-fetched or impossible.
 For example, consider smartphones.
-Just 15 years ago you couldn’t imagine you’d have the world wide web in your pocket at all times.
+Just 20 or so years ago you couldn’t imagine you’d have the world wide web in your pocket at all times.
 Or, that such a device could turn on the car, unlock your apartment door, or buy items.

 Real estate has a bright and exciting future ahead, thanks to blockchain.
 Here are some ways that current trends will influence the future of real estate: